Hydrogen isotope biogeochemistry: Fossil fuels

-The hydrogen isotope composition of oil, gas and coal is an important geochemical tool to study the formation, storage, migration and many other processes.
-The hydrogen isotopic signal of fossil fuels results from both inheritance of source material and water as well as fractionations during hydrocarbon generation and subsequent alteration by processes such as isotopic exchange or biodegradation.
-When interpreting hydrogen isotopic data of sedimentary organic matter one must take all the processes that might have an isotope effect into consideration.
+The HIC of oil, gas and coal is an important geochemical tool to study the formation, storage, migration and many other processes.
+The HIC signal of fossil fuels results from both inheritance of source material and water as well as fractionations during hydrocarbon generation and subsequent alteration by processes such as isotopic exchange or biodegradation.
+When interpreting HIC data of sedimentary organic matter one must take all the processes that might have an isotope effect into consideration.